 The offer of a place will be based on the attainment of acceptable results in verbal, non-verbal and quantitative reasoning.
 Entry will also depend upon a parent and student interview with the Headteacher, and satisfactory references from previous schools.

 Admission for ALL students, both internal and external, is dependent upon GCSE results and satisfactory school reports.
 Students should achieve at least a Grade 7 in the subjects they wish to pursue at A Level and have gained Grade 4 in English and Mathematics.

-Should there be evidence of particular academic or behavioural needs, which cannot be accommodated within our curriculum, we will recommend an alternative environment more specifically designed to cater for such pupils’ requirements.
-It is not feasible for us to provide specialist support for pupils with learning or behavioural difficulties.
+Should there be evidence of particular academic or behavioural needs, which cannot be accommodated within this school, we will recommend an alternative environment more specifically designed to cater for such pupils’ requirements.

-In the unlikely event that a child displays problems not detected during his/her initial visit or does not settle into the school environment, we reserve the right to ask parents to seek an alternative school.
+In the unlikely event that a child displays problems not detected during his/her initial visit or does not settle here, we reserve the right to ask parents to seek an alternative school.
 This action would be taken only as a last resort and following at least two consultations with parents.